HamedMirzaeiOfficial/NewsSite/README.md

 # NewsSite
 a website for share news with people.
+This site was created with the aim of sharing news in different categories.
+It has features such as displaying news by category, search by content, comment system and communication with the admin.

 ## Setup